martrewes/SleepTimer/Readme.md

 - `[Optional]` Audio volume to reduces over the last minute
 - `[Optional]` Change the brightness of the screen<sup>1</sup>

-<sup>1</sip>Brightness setting will only work on Xorg.
-It's also possble to turn the backlight off using this setting.
-You have been warned.
+<sup>1.
+Brightness setting will only work on Windows and Xorg on Linux.
+It's also possble to turn the backlight off using this setting, so I added a button to enable it to be safe.
+You have been warned.</sup>

 ## Requirements